 At Tree Top, we understand the importance of our role as a good corporate citizen.
 We clearly publish, promote, and encourage every employee to understand and support our company’s values.
-For transparency and accountability, we publish the results of our efforts in an annual Sustainability and Corporate Citizenship Report which we publish to our web-site.
+For transparency and accountability, we publish the results of our efforts in an annual Corporate Sustainability Report which we publish to our website.

-Tree Top and Our Suppliers: Tree Top is a United States’ privately owned cooperative with eight fruit processing facilities and our headquarters in the western U.S. Tree Top owns a wholly owned subsidiary, Northwest Naturals in Bothell, Washington, to which this posting also applies.
+Tree Top and Our Suppliers: Tree Top is a United States’ privately owned cooperative with six fruit processing facilities and our headquarters in the western U.S. Tree Top owns a wholly owned subsidiary, Northwest Naturals in Bothell, Washington, to which this Policy also applies.

 As a U.S. company, we are held to all applicable United States’ state and federal laws.
-Tree Top is owned by approximately 1,100 apple and pear growers in the western U.S. from which we secure the majority of our fruit.
-Our grower-owners are bound by all applicable United States’ laws, including labor laws.
+Tree Top is owned by apple and pear growers in the western U.S. from which we secure the majority of our fruit.
+Our grower-owners must also comply with all applicable United States’ laws, including labor laws.

-There are some fruits and some ingredients that simply aren’t grown or produced in the United States which require Tree Top and/or Northwest Naturals to purchase supplies from companies in other countries.
+There are some fruits and some ingredients that simply are not grown or produced in the United States which require Tree Top and/or Northwest Naturals to purchase supplies from companies in other countries.
 In many cases, we are actually the supplier of fruit products and ingredients around the globe.